All Products

 Resource group

-Select the serverless resource group to run this export task.
-If you do not select a resource group, the Data Integration resource group that is set in DataAnalysis > System Management is used by default.
+Select the Serverless resource group to run this export task.
+If you do not select one, the data integration resource group set in DataAnalysis > System Administration is used by default.

-After you complete the configuration, click OK to start the export task.
-On the task execution page, you can view the export progress, run logs, and configuration details.
-After the task is complete, go to the OSS console to download the exported object file to your local computer.
+After completing the configuration, click OK to start the export task.
+You can view the export progress, operational log, and configuration details on the task running page.
+After the task succeeds, go to the OSS console to download the exported object file to your local computer.

-• Workbooks/Workbooks and Share: You can save data to a workbook to perform a more detailed analysis of the query data.
-You can also share the latest analysis results from your workbook with others.
+• Workbook/Workbook and Share: You can save the results to a workbook for further analysis of query data.
+You can also share the latest analysis results from the workbook with others.